crocdialer/tannhauser_gate/README.md

 code repository for the <Tannhauser Gate> LED-installation at EWZ-Selnau, Zurich, Switzerland, 2016

-people are invited to use this code as a reference for creating their own. change the program for the tunnel as you please, open decks.
+the installation consist of 13 LED gates and sensors, in a 40ft long shipping cargo container serving as the entrance to the venue. people are invited to use this code as a reference for creating their own. upload your own programs for the tunnel as you please, open decks.

 hardware used in installation: